 Philharmonic Dinner II - The Hermann and Louise Wolff Concert Agency

-The Berlin Philharmonic Orchestra under Arthur Nikisch, from 1895 to 1922 - Music by Gustav Mahler, Ferruccio Busoni, Richard Strauss, Johannes Brahms, Piotr Ilyich Tchaikovsky, Antonín Dvořák and other composers, Texts by Theodor Fontane, Edith Stargardt-Wolff, Alexander Moszkowski, Hector Berlioz, Siegfried Ochs, Susanne Stähr and other authors
+The Berlin Philharmonic Orchestra under Arthur Nikisch – Part One, from 1895 to 1902 - Music by Ludwig van Beethoven, Richard Wagner, Anton Bruckner, Piotr Ilyich Tchaikovsky, Antonín Dvořák, Richard Strauss, Willi Kollo and other composers, Texts by Alfred Kerr, Alexander Moszkowski, Heinrich Ehrlich, Edith Stargardt-Wolff, Siegfried Ochs, Piotr Ilyich Tchaikovsky, Susanne Stähr, Ferdinand Pfohl, Fritz Busch and other authors

 “It was probably the greatest achievement of the concert agent Hermann Wolff,” Peter Muck wrote in 1982 in his documentation Einhundert Jahre Berliner Philharmonisches Orchester [One Hundred Years of the Berlin Philharmonic Orchestra] “that when the ‘Berliner Philharmonische Gesellschaft’ disbanded in 1887, he succeeded in winning over Hans von Bülow as conductor of the 10 large Berliner Philharmonisches Orchester concerts that he planned.”
 He had forged the Meininger Hofkapelle to a first-class ensemble, and in just five years laid the foundation for the distinctive playing culture that became associated with the Berliner Philharmoniker name from that time on.
 That after Bülow’s death Arthur Nikisch took over directing the orchestra is also thanks to Wolff’s negotiating skills.
 He also acted as agent, arranging for the orchestra to work with the most famous soloists and best guest conductors of his time.